 Dogs get easily startled when suddenly woken up.
 They cannot hear you approaching, so make sure, you approach calmly and slowly.
 If your dog is asleep, you can tug on a blanket gently, once your dog is awake, give him a treat and gently touch on the shoulder.
 Alternatively, you can hold a strong-smelling treat a few centimeters away from his nose and let him wake up from the delicious aroma.
 In the Dogo app check out the training “grabitis” in the useful section, how to prevent your dog from being hand-shy.

-Make sure to have your dog on a leash in an unknown surrounding, have him microchipped and wear a name/phone tab on the collar, in case your dog runs away.
+Make sure to have your dog on a leash in an unknown surrounding, have them microchipped, and wear a name/phone tab on the collar, in case your dog runs away.
+Training a deaf dog can be challenging but if you dedicate enough time and attention, it will bring amazing results.
+Good luck!